 It's also evident from the timing report that there is a large number of logic levels: 7.
 The combinatorial path is too long.
 In other words, there is too much to be done between two clock edges of @clk.

 But what is the actual reason for the failure?
 Maybe the fact that the routing is responsible for 61% of the delay?
 Recall that there's a rule of thumb that the routing delay is usually 40% of the total delay.
 So maybe try to work with the FPGA tools to perform better?
-That is however unlikely to be a successful solution, because the tools usually work hard before giving up the attempts to achieve the timing requirements of a path.
+That is however unlikely to be a successful solution, because the tools usually work hard before giving up the attempts to achieve the timing constraints of a path.

 Trying to change the logic function between @x and @calc is equally futile: The multiplication is essential, so there's no way put something simpler instead.